tedbyron/tdb/README.md

 <div align="center">
   <h1><code>tdb</code></h1>
-  <p><strong>Simple Talis database commands.</strong></p>
+  <p><strong>Simple Talis MSSQL CLI.</strong></p>
 </div>

 ## About

-1. **All traffic to and from servers is encrypted** with native TLS implemented by:
+1. **All traffic to and from servers is encrypted** using the native Windows TLS implementation (Schannel).

-   - Schannel on Windows
-   - Secure Transport on macOS
-   - OpenSSL on other platforms

-2. No network connections are made until after queries are checked at runtime.
+2. Database authentication is done using integrated authentication (Active Directory).

+3. Queries are only checked by the database.

-3. No database connections are pooled because the lifetime of this application begins and ends on the command line.
+4. No database connections are pooled because the lifetime of this application begins and ends on the command line.

 ## Help